ArthurSonzogni/rgb-tui/README.md

 rgb-tui
 -------------

 A color picker with a terminal UI.
-Build with [FTXUI](https://github.com/ArthurSonzogni/FTXUI)
+Built with [FTXUI](https://github.com/ArthurSonzogni/FTXUI)

 ![demo](./demo.gif)